-- 2.3.1 NORMAL OPERATION.
-The Type CAP-22 Three-Wire Power Cord (catalog number 4200-9622) supplied should be attached to PL501 on the rear panel and plugged into a standard grounding-type power receptacle providing 105-125 volts at 50 to 400 Hz. - 2.3.2 HIGHER VOLTAGE.
-The instrument may be operated at ac inputs from 210 to 250 volts, provided that minor wiring and fuse changes described in Section 5 have been performed.
+2.3.1 NORMAL OPERATION.
+The Type CAP-22 Three-Wire Power Cord supplied should be attached to PL501 on the rear panel and plugged into a standard grounding-type power receptacle providing 105-125 volts at 50 to 400 cps.